 Soon after I came to this beautiful country, I started seeking employment like many other migrants.
-I was naïve enough to not understand that my skill-set as a physician would not secure me a job in hospital or outpatient settings even as a patient assistant.
-That time, even working as a phlebotomist required degree and training.
+I was naïve enough to not understand that my skill-set as a physician could not secure me a job in a hospital or outpatient setting since working as a medical assistant or phlebotomist required a degree and training.

-I had to apply for other jobs, after numerous unsuccessful attempts I decided to work on hospitality jobs (Washing dishes at a night club, Papa John’s pizza store, Jimmy Johns sandwich shop, WaitersToGo, and so many others).
+I had to apply for other jobs, after numerous unsuccessful attempts I decided to work on hospitality jobs (Washing dishes at a nightclub, Papa John’s pizza store, Jimmy Johns sandwich shop, WaitersToGo, Lyft, and so many others).

 Years passed by and I completed all my US Medical Licensing Exam to get closer to an ultimate goal that is aligned with my skills, working as a physician.

 But ECFMG certification wasn’t the whole requirement to be able to apply for residency programs, I needed recommendation letters and unfortunately, most hospitals charge applicants who want to observe an attending physician for a month or two and there is a fee of at least 500$/week and very few hospitals were offering free of cost observership unless you have a relationship with the attending you want to observe.

 This highlights the fact that whoever has the financial support most probably wins the game, which is matching into a residency program.